McMaster Faculty of Engineering: Canadian Centre for Electron Microscopy

-Iron ring clock
+Iron Ring Clock

-The Iron Ring Clock is a clock of unusual design created by four Mechanical Engineering students at McMaster University.
-The clock was designed and built as a thesis project by Patrick Burton, Braden Kurczak, Michael Paddags, and Peter Whitred.
+The Iron Ring Clock is a clock of unusual design, based on the Iron Ring received by Canadian engineers during the Ritual of the Calling of an Engineer.
+It was designed and built as a thesis project by four Mechanical Engineering students: Patrick Burton, Braden Kurczak, Michael Paddags, and Peter Whitred.
 It won the 2nd prize for Manufacturing at the 2003 Canadian Society for Mechanical Engineering Student Design Competition.
-The clock was donated to McMaster University in September 2003, at which time it was also put into commission.
-The design is based on the Iron Ring received by Canadian engineers during the Ritual of the Calling of an Engineer.
+The clock was donated to the University in September 2003, at which time it was also put into commission.

 The clock was designed in large part in a four-month period at the end of 2002, with some features that were originally intended for an outdoor installation.
 The clock keeps time through the use of a synchronous alternating current motor, which regulates its speed based on the frequency of the electricity that it is fed.
 The top and bottom halves of the ring rotate independently, with the top half of the ring displaying the hours, and the bottom half the minutes.
 The minute ring moves constantly, while the hour ring increments once an hour through the use of a Geneva drive mechanism.
 The rings are driven through a gearbox that was designed and partly manufactured by the group.
 The two ring sections are made of forged stainless steel, with machined surfaces, and facets cut using a robotic six-axis water jet cutter.
 The central shield, which is the university coat of arms, is made of hand-crafted stained glass.
 The design of the clock was completed entirely with computer-aided design software, and CNC tools were used for components where the most precision was required.
 Although the clock was donated to McMaster University on completion, it is maintained by members of the team that built it.

 To minimise costs, the team with help from technicians manufactured as many components as possible in an on-campus machine shop.
 The total cost of the clock was approximately $20,000 CAD, which was raised through donations, with donors listed on a nearby plaque.